composer/composer/doc/03-cli.md

 If set to `1`, disables network access (best effort).
 This can be used for debugging or to run Composer on a plane or a starship with poor connectivity.

+If set to `prime`, GitHub VCS repositories will prime the cache so it can then be used fully offline with `1`.

 &larr; [Libraries](02-libraries.md)  |  [Schema](04-schema.md) &rarr;